Professor Jessica Okosun

 Biography

-I graduated in medicine from the University of Cambridge and subsequently undertook my medical and specialty registrar haematology training in London.
-My research interests in lymphoma biology was developed during my Kay Kendall funded Clinical Research Fellowship with Professor Jude Fitzgibbon at the Barts Cancer Institute where I investigated the genetic heterogeneity and tumour evolution underlying follicular lymphoma and its progression.
+I graduated in medicine from the University of Cambridge and subsequently undertook my medical and specialty haematology training in London.
+My research interest in lymphoma biology was developed during my Kay Kendall funded Clinical Research Fellowship with Professor Jude Fitzgibbon at the Barts Cancer Institute where I investigated the genetic heterogeneity and tumour evolution underlying follicular lymphoma and its progression.
 I was awarded the Royal College of Pathologists Specialty Research Medal for this work.
+In 2017, I was selected as a scholar of the prestigious ASH-EHA Translational Research Training in Haematology (TRTH) program in 2018 and returned to the Barts Cancer Institute as a Cancer Research UK-funded Clinician Scientist to establish my own group.
+I am also a practising Consultant Haemato-Oncologist at St Bartholomew’s Hospital.
+I lead several of the translational science programs on UK lymphoma clinical trials.

 Appointments